Bernie Sanders is not yet a POTUS1 candidate. Scroll down for his detailed policy positions.

 Bernie has not pledged to fix democracy first.

 He is the only candidate to support a full end to felon disenfranchisement.
-While he has a number of reform positions that are stronger than those of his fellow candidates, there are still a few gaps in his democracy platform — most importantly, his commitment to public funding.
-In 2016, Sanders insisted public funding was for the “long term.”
-He needs to clarify now how strongly he will push to change the way campaigns are funded.
+He has a number of reform positions that are stronger than those of his fellow candidates, and his public financing plan—universal democracy dollars—is stellar.

 Click here to see his full democracy reform platform.

 Here are some policies he could adopt to improve his platform: